 Step 1: Assessing Income

-• Taxable income from the most recent tax return
+- Taxable income from the latest tax return

 Step 2: Calculating the Cost of Children

-The cost of raising children varies depending on their age and the parents’ combined income.
-The formula takes into account:
+Raising children costs different amounts.
+Costs depend on the child’s age and the parents’ combined income.
+The formula considers:

 Step 3: Considering Care Arrangements